bet4a/d3wiki/SVG-Shapes.md

 <a name="area_x" href="#area_x">#</a> area.<b>x</b>([<i>x</i>])

 If *x* is specified, sets the *x*-accessor to the specified function or constant.
+If *x* is not specified, returns the current *x*-accessor.
 This accessor is invoked for each element in the data array passed to the area generator.
 The default accessor assumes that each input element is a two-element array of numbers:

 ```javascript
 function x(d) {